pratiksahu142/hospital-management-system/readme.md

 - age in patients - done
 - complete department table with another page for its crud - done
 - try replacing the sqlalchemy methods with SQL queries - done
-- add validation in add/edit forms - Sindhu
+- add validation in add/edit forms - Sindhu - Done
-- try adding one sample plotly figure in dash and then embed using iframe into homepage
+- try adding one sample plotly figure in dash and then embed using iframe into homepage - Done
 - add code to install if not present for all libraries like flask, sqlalchemy - done
-- Add Nurse, Diagnostics, Prescription model and UI
+- Add Nurse, Diagnostics, Prescription model and UI - Done
 - Handle cascading delete of department, doctor and patient - done
-- add multiple plotly figures utilising multiple kind of SQL queries -> number of patients each day/month/year
+- add multiple plotly figures utilising multiple kind of SQL queries - Done -> number of patients each day/month/year - Done
--> patients vs department
+-> patients vs department - Done
--> doctors vs count of patients
+-> doctors vs count of patients - Done

 Validations (Sindhu Krovvidi):
 - Department
-    - User should enter only unique departments.
+    - User should enter only unique departments. - Done
 - Doctor
-    - Valid Phone number (should be numeric)
+    - Valid Phone number (should be numeric) - Done
-    - Valid Email
+    - Valid Email - Done
     - Valid Experience (should be numeric) // TODO: add check for negative numeric in UI - Done
-    - Zip code (numeric)
+    - Zip code (numeric) - Done
-    - Should have unique mail id
+    - Should have unique mail id - Done
 - Patient
-    - Valid Phone number (should be numeric)
+    - Valid Phone number (should be numeric) - Done
-    - Valid Email // TODO: email should match <>@<>.<> pattern - Done
+    - Valid Email // TODO: email should match <>@<>.<> pattern - Done - Done
-    - TODO: When clicked on Edit then save without editing anything then email already exists checked which should be avoided
+    - TODO: When clicked on Edit then save without editing anything then email already exists checked which should be avoided - Done
-    - Zip code (numeric)
+    - Zip code (numeric) - Done
-    - Should have unique mail id
+    - Should have unique mail id - Done
 - Appointments
     - To date is fixed to be upto 1hr from start date // TODO: make it 30 mins - Done
     - Check for doctors availability (To-do) - Done